Section 10 of 15

 Placards used to identify the primary or subsidiary hazard class of a material must have the hazard class or division number displayed in the lower corner of the placard.
 Permanently affixed subsidiary hazard placards without the hazard class number may be used as long as they stay within color specifications.

-Placards may be displayed for hazardous materials even if not required so long as the placard identifies the hazard of the material being transported.
+Placards may be displayed for HazMat even if not required so long as the placard identifies the hazard of the material being transported.

-Bulk packaging is a single container with a capacity of 119 gallons or more.
-A bulk package, and a vehicle transporting a bulk package, must be placarded, even if it only has the residue of a hazardous material.
+Bulk packaging is a single container with a capacity greater than 119 gallons.
+A bulk package, and a vehicle transporting a bulk package, must be placarded, even if it only has the residue of HazMat.
 Certain bulk packages only have to be placarded on the 2 opposite sides or display labels.
 All other bulk packages must be placarded on all 4 sides.

 SUBSECTIONS 9.1, 9.2 AND 9.3